jpco/notcat/README.md

  - `close <ID>`: Close the notification with the given ID.

+ - `invoke <ID> <KEY>`: Invoke the action with the given key on the notification with the given ID.
+Will not work with just about any notification server other than notcat.

  - `getcapabilities`: Get the capabilities of the notification server.

  - `getserverinfo`: Get basic information about the notification server.